 Is Graph Bipartite? – Dry Run

 We have discussed the algorithms that can be used to find whether a graph is bipartite or not.
-Now, to better understand how the algorithms work, let us take a problem statement where we take a simple graph (given in the picture below) and dry run the DFS algorithm to understand its working and find out ‘Is Graph Bipartite?’.
+Now, to better understand how the algorithms work, let us take a problem statement.
+We will take a simple graph (given in the picture below) and dry run the DFS algorithm to understand its working and find out ‘Is Graph Bipartite?’.
 While Breadth-First Search (BFS) is often the go-to for two-coloring a graph, DFS is equally capable and offers a different perspective on graph traversal.

 The graph we will use for this example is: